unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

     * Set the GitHub project template to **automated Kanban**.
 See [Configuring automation for project boards](https://github.community/t/using-project-boards-for-task-management/10201)
     * Practice the use of GitHub project board by creating a note card in the `To-Do` column, named `advisor meeting mm-dd-yyyy`.
-You will
+        * Card  should contain reference to where the meeting notes are.
-    move it to `In Progress` when you have the meeting and then to  `Done` after the meeting with your faculty advisor.
+        * You will move it to `In Progress` when you have the meeting and then to  `Done` after the meeting with your faculty advisor.

 #### Overleaf platform project
 * Verify that your access to an Overleaf project set up to contain your